varunpravesh/Power-Bi-Dashboards/EDR Analysis/Readme.md

 # EDR Sales and Cost Analysis

 ## Project Background
-EDR are a company who look to buy and help remove scrap and waste recyclables from clients and then sell these to other providers.
+EDR is a company who look to buy and help remove scrap and waste recyclables from clients and then sell these to other providers.
 For certain items they incur a cost and for others they are actually paid to take away the materials.
 Some materials are received by buyers who they pay to take the materials away.
 EDR work with clients around the globe and are therefore purchasing, selling and hauling in different currencies.

 ## Excutive Summary
 An analysis of 782 jobs from 2019 to 2022 reveals total sales of £9.43 million, with purchase costs of £11.63 million and hauling costs of £393,792, resulting in a net loss of £613,520.
 The company transported 16,400 units, averaging £503 per job and £24 per unit in hauling costs.
 Aluminium, HDPE, and PET contributed to 60% of total revenue, while Mixed Plastics, LDPE, and MRF Film were the most unprofitable materials.
 The average cost per job, including purchase and hauling, stood at £14,870, highlighting the need for cost optimization.
 To improve profitability, the company should focus on expanding high-margin materials, renegotiating supplier contracts, and optimizing logistics to reduce expenses.